WEID-Consortium/weid.info/weid2026_specification.md

 ### (2.5) Other WEID

-Any other WEID (such as `urn:x-weid:EXAMPLE`) need a registration/request at registry.frl.de.
-During that registration/request, an entry in the WEID root (together with an OID, and if required, an OID redirection) will be added.
+Any other WEID (such as `urn:x-weid:EXAMPLE`) needs a registration/request at registry.frl.de.
+During that registration/request, an entry in the WEID root (together with an OID and, if required, an OID redirection) will be added.

 3\.
 Mapping a WEID to the OID tree
 ==================================

-*   Each WEID (except the deprecated fully proprietary WEID) can be represented by an OID and vice-versa.
-Therefore, a WEID has all attributes of an OID (e.g. it can be used to generate a Version 5 SHA1 name-based UUID with the Namespace UUID 6ba7b812-9dad-11d1-80b4-00c04fd430c8 according to [IETF RFC 9562](https://www.rfc-editor.org/rfc/rfc9562)).
+*   Each WEID (except the deprecated fully proprietary WEID) can be represented by an OID and vice versa.
+Therefore, a WEID has all attributes of an OID (e.g., it can be used to generate a Version 5 SHA1 name-based UUID with the Namespace UUID 6ba7b812-9dad-11d1-80b4-00c04fd430c8 according to [IETF RFC 9562](https://www.rfc-editor.org/rfc/rfc9562)).
-*   By default, the root of WEIDs are mapped to the OID tree at OID `1.3.6.1.4.1.37553.8`.
+*   By default, the root of WEIDs is mapped to the OID tree at OID `1.3.6.1.4.1.37553.8`.
 This means that `urn:x-weid:?` equals OID `1.3.6.1.4.1.37553.8`.
 *   The Base36 arcs of a WEID are converted to Base10 and are then added to the OID tree below the arc `1.3.6.1.4.1.37553.8`.
 The check-digit (last arc of the WEID) is NOT used for the mapping to the OID tree.
     For example, `urn:x-weid:EXAMPLE-ABC-3` is mapped to `1.3.6.1.4.1.37553.8.32488192274.13368`.
 *   During the registration of a WEID, an alternative OID root (also called redirection) may be defined.
 Currently, the following redirections are defined:
-    *   `urn:x-weid:O-?` is usually mapped to `1.3.6.1.4.1.37553.8.24`, however there will be a redirection to the OID tree root.
+    *   `urn:x-weid:O-?` is usually mapped to `1.3.6.1.4.1.37553.8.24`, however, there will be a redirection to the OID tree root.
-    *   `urn:x-weid:P-?` is usually mapped to `1.3.6.1.4.1.37553.8.25`, however there will be a redirection to OID `1.3.6.1.4.1`.
+    *   `urn:x-weid:P-?` is usually mapped to `1.3.6.1.4.1.37553.8.25`, however, there will be a redirection to OID `1.3.6.1.4.1`.
-    *   `urn:x-weid:U-9-?` is usually mapped to `1.3.6.1.4.1.37553.8.30`, however there will be a redirection to OID `2.25`.
+    *   `urn:x-weid:U-9-?` is usually mapped to `1.3.6.1.4.1.37553.8.30`, however, there will be a redirection to OID `2.25`.
     *   Other WEID arcs (such as `urn:x-weid:D-?`) do not have an OID redirection.
 They will be mapped to the OID tree through `1.3.6.1.4.1.37553.8`.
     *   Future alternative mapping may be announced via a [WEID Specification Change](https://registry.frdl.de/?goto=oid%3A1.3.6.1.4.1.37553.8.1.8.1.6.1) by the WEID Consortium.
 *   The WeLuhn check-digit (see chapter 4) is based on the default OID, NOT on the redirection target OID.
 Hence, the checksum can be calculated/verified without knowing the OID mapping.
 *   In case proprietary sub-namespaces (such as `urn:x-weid:P-SX0-?:foobar`) are used, the information of the sub-namespaces is not mapped to the OID tree.
 *   Please note that some clients handling OIDs cannot handle arcs that have a specific size ([more information here](https://misc.daniel-marschall.de/asn.1/oid_facts.html)).
-Implementers of WEID strongly encourage allowing arbitrary length arcs (i.e. implementing BigInteger rather than 32-bit integers).
+Implementers of WEID strongly encourage allowing arbitrary-length arcs (i.e., implementing BigInteger rather than 32-bit integers).

 4\.
 Calculation of the WeLuhn check-digit
 =========================================